Gramineae - grass family

 Setaria viridis (L.) P.Beauv., green foxtail, sétaire verte

-Annual, reproducing by seeds; flowering stems from 3 inches to 3 feet (8 cm. to 9 dm.) long; throughout; grain fields, gardens, roadsides, and waste places; introduced from Europe.
+Annual, reproducing by seeds; flowering stems from 3 inches to 3 feet (8 cm. to 9 dm.) long; grainfields, gardens, roadsides, and waste places; introduced from Europe.
+Present throughout our area and is generally more abundant than yellow foxtail.
+It has become a major pest in the Midwest.

 Click on a photo to view an enlarged image.